sundew28/passenger-code-test/README.md

 An application to download and store postcodes and retrieve post codes on partial partial input (eg: M14 or M13 or AB10 or anything you wish you check for post codes) and postcodes on longitude and latitude entered.
 I have used laravel 10 framework to create the application and JWT to set up the authentication.

-## Requirement
+## Requirements

-PHP :- 8 or above
+- PHP :- 8 or above
-MySQL :-5 or above
+- MySQL :-5 or above
-Composer :- To install the dependencies
+- Composer :- To install the dependencies
-Postman :- To test the API calls
+- Postman :- To test the API calls

 ## Install